mosquito on a wet leaf

 What Would Happen if We Killed Off Every Mosquito on Earth?

-This would be a dream come true for those accustomed to fighting off mosquitoes.
-And for millions of people who are infected by diseases mosquitoes carry, a world without mosquitoes would literally be life-changing and life-saving.
+This would be a dream come true for those accustomed to fighting off mosquitos.
+And for millions of people who are infected by diseases mosquitos carry, a world without mosquitos would literally be life-changing and life-saving.

-Eradicating mosquitos would provide a long-term solution to the life-threatening diseases mosquitoes carry, which is certainly a thought-provoking prompt for a call to action, right?
-The problem isn’t mosquitoes, per se.
+Eradicating mosquitos would provide a long-term solution to the life-threatening diseases mosquitos carry, which is certainly a thought-provoking prompt for a call to action, right?
+The problem isn’t mosquitos, per se.
 Like other insects, they play a significant role in the ecosystem.

 The germs these female hosts pick up aren’t all harmful.
 The mosquito must have the capacity to promote its growth for the germ to cultivate internally, and only a percentage of the viable hosts successfully infect their victims.
 While mosquitos still transmit a high number of diseases, imagine if male mosquitos could also transmit diseases or if every mosquito was able to carry the pathogen.
 That certainly paints a different picture!

-So, how exactly do mosquitoes make us sick?
+So, how exactly do mosquitos make us sick?
 It’s not as clear-cut as you might think.
 Consider a brief overview of the transmission process:

 1. The mosquito draws blood containing harmful bacteria from a human or animal.
 The bacteria often contains a deadly virus or parasite.
 If the harmful bacteria grows in the mosquito’s body, they can pass it on.
 If it stays dormant, it won’t do harm.
 Remember: Not all germs will multiply.